 Coal-Fired Power Plants Best Practices: Filtration and Lube

-Submitted by Casey Sullivan
+Casey Sullivan

-According to the United States Energy Information Administration, coal power accounted for 39 percent of the country’s electricity production last year.
-Coal-fired power plants have been an integral part of the world’s power grid for the past century.
+According to the United States Energy Information Administration, coal power accounted for 39 percent of the country's electricity production last year.
+Coal-fired power plants have been an integral part of the world's power grid for the past century.
 In a coal-fired power plant, coal is pulverized to a powder and strategically fed into a boiler along with preheated air where it is burned to generate heat.
-Additionally, the boiler contains heat exchange tubes with water that is converted to steam in the plant’s boiler.
-The high pressure steam then acts as a catalyst to drive the turbines that ultimate drive a generator to create electricity.
+Additionally, the boiler contains heat exchange tubes with water that is converted to steam in the plant's boiler.
+The high-pressure steam then acts as a catalyst to drive the turbines that ultimately drive a generator to create electricity.

 The process sounds simple enough, but there are plenty of potential pitfalls and things to keep an eye on in order to avoid unnecessary shut-downs that can ultimately cost millions of dollars in lost energy.
 It is difficult to go into too much depth about all the proper upkeep involved in keeping a coal-fired generation power plant online.
 However, for the purposes of this discussion, there are three main problems that often arise when running a coal-fired power plant.